Code-Institute-Submissions/interactive-frontend-4/README.md

 ### Second Milestone Project, Code Institute by Kervin Arias

 What's this all about?
 This is a game that uses zoombies as bombs or granades to kill giant birds which are attacking the planet.
-I've got my inspiration from this article https://github.com/syigzaw/Space-Shooter/blob/master/SpaceShooter.js
+I've got my inspiration from this game https://github.com/syigzaw/Space-Shooter/blob/master/SpaceShooter.js

 I came across a very useful library https://www.pixijs.com/ this is an open source available to make stunning graphics.
 Another useful source is https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript which explains step by step how to get familiar with game development.